Gestational Surrogacy in Kansas

 • Unmarried heterosexual couple using own egg and own sperm: Same as married couple using their own egg and sperm.

-• Unmarried heterosexual couple using an egg donor or sperm donor: Same as married couple using a donor.
+• Unmarried heterosexual couple using an egg donor or sperm donor: Yes.

 • Married Same-sex couple using egg donor or sperm donor: Same as married heterosexual couple using donor.